Looking for a dog that's easy to care for? We totally get that.

 Here's a quick run-down on how we rated each of these breeds...

 Friendliness is a broad rating based on how these breeds react to people and other dogs.
-While most dogs will respond well to their owners, they may be suspicious of strangers (or even aggressive).

 Can Be Left Alone.
 Dogs are social animals, and in nearly all cases dogs simply do not like being left alone.
 If you're often away for long hours then it's recommended you do not get a dog.
 Or, have someone take care of them while you're away.

 1. Bedlington Terrier